 - Press and release the ERASE button.
-A confirmation message shows on the LCD display. - If you are sure you want to proceed, press the ERASE button again to erase DTCs from the vehicle's computer. - If you do not want to continue with the erase process, press the FF/M button to exit the erase function. - 4.
-If you chose to erase DTCs, a status screen displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the Tool's LCD display. press the ENTER ⊕ button to exit.
+A confirmation message shows on the LCD display. - If you are sure you want to proceed, press the ERASE button again to erase DTCs from the vehicle's computer. - If you do not want to continue with the erase process, press the LD/M button to exit the erase function. - 4.
+If you chose to erase DTCs, a status screen displays while the erase function is in progress.